Adult social care market position statement

 Day opportunities

-Barnsley currently commissions a buildings-based dementia wellbeing day service for those people with a dementia diagnosis.
+Barnsley currently commissions a buildings-based dementia wellbeing day service for older people with a dementia diagnosis and two buildings-based day services for older people without a dementia diagnosis.
+The contracts for these services expire on the 31 Oct 2026.

 Service users with other needs can access other health and wellbeing services, including building-based centres, delivered by providers in the community.